 The primitive call centers were rooms filled with people whose job was redirecting calls and resolving customer issues.
 In the 1960s, a primitive IVR solution developed as touch-tone dialing became more available for consumers.

 The integration of touch-tone dialing allowed early IVR systems to interact with consumers more than ever before, although its vocabulary bank was still imperfect.

-The 1980s was a booming period for call center technology, as more advancements were made in the industry and the demand for the IVR increased tenfold.
+The 1980s was a booming period for call center technology, as more advancements were made in the industry, and the demand for the IVR increased tenfold.

-In fact, even with its simple voice commands and average vocabulary bank, early IVR systems still helped businesses tremendously by presenting cost-effective solutions for customer service.
+Even with its simple voice commands and average vocabulary bank, early IVR systems still helped businesses tremendously by presenting cost-effective solutions for customer service.

 If you didn’t have an IVR in the 1990s, you were behind, plain and simple.
 In businesses worldwide, automatic call routing and call queuing became standard practice by the mid-1990s.

 Software firms began investing in creative IVR functionalities and advancements, as more and more companies integrated it into their inbound marketing efforts.

 The turn of the century became IVR technology, making huge improvements and advancements to what IVR was in its earlier days.

 By 2010, it all became more than just about the IVR system itself.
 When all-inclusive, self-maintaining platforms with advanced call tracking functions came about, the modern-day call centers took a turn.
 The IVR system was integrated with automatic SMS messaging and comprehensive analytics features.
 Many of them were integrated into a single package.